 Until the move-in is finalized, there is still time to move to a different unit -- provided it is available.
 If there is a unit that would better meet your needs available, our facility managers will be able to easily assist with a unit transfer.

 How Do I Get a Refund from iStorage?

 If you feel you are due a refund for unused rental services, please contact your local iStorage facility.
 You can also call our customer service line at 866-478-6724 or email us at email@example.com.

 What Happens if I Make a Late Payment?

 Your monthly rent is due on the same day each month, while most facilities have their rent due on the first of the month, many also charge on anniversary.
 Should you make a late payment, an additional late-fee is placed on the payment.
 Late fees cannot be waived, and the full balance must be paid to avoid foreclosure.
 No partial payments are accepted.

 Until your account is paid in full, access to your unit may be denied, gate code access may be suspended, and your unit may have an over-lock placed upon it.
 The late fees vary by local and state regulations.
 The easiest way to avoid paying a late fee is to enroll in our auto-pay system.

-The amount of time your account must be delinquent by varies by state and local law.
-It is in your best interest to contact facility management as soon as a you know a late-payment will be made. iStorage will provide you with written notice to either your email address or physical address.
+The amount of time your account must be delinquent varies by state and local law.
+It is in your best interest to contact your property manager as soon as a you know your payment will be late. iStorage will provide you with a written notice to either your email address or physical address.
 Our managers attempt to get in contact with delinquent customers as soon as possible to prevent escalation to auction proceedings.